Colorado

 Sex offender registration for juveniles

 A new section added by the 2019 law authorizes the court, in a case where the juvenile’s offense requires registration but is eligible for expungement, to direct that registration be discontinued at the same time the court directs expungement. § 19-1-306(5)(e.5).
-The prosecutor and victim are given notice, and have 63 days to respond.
+The prosecutor and victim are given notice, and they have 63 days to respond.
 In 2021 HB 1064 enacted a number of additional provisions providing for termination of registration for juveniles, and generally relaxing registration requirements based on juvenile offenses.

 Expungement of underage DUI offenses